ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Username Policy.md

 Usernames at Ultraseedbox are available on a first-come, first-served basis and intended for immediate use.
-It is possible to have the same username for multiple slots that you rent at UltraSeedbox.
+It is possible to have the same username for multiple slots that you rent at Ultraseedbox.

 If another user has already used the username you prefer, consider other names or unique variations.
 Using a number, hyphen, or an alternative spelling might help you identify a desirable username still available.